-- Organizational Resilience: HR at the Frontline in Barcelona;
+- Organizational Resilience: HR at the Frontline, Barcelona

-- Conference on Staff Care in Fragile Contexts in Jordan (Upcoming, October 2017).
+- Conference on Staff Care in Fragile Contexts, Jordan

 Understanding that the most effective advocacy combines personal stories with data-rich evidence, the CBR Project engages in research partnership to estbalish proof of concept for the effectiveness of our approach.